Life Exists in Relation

 Author

-Ariel is a rabbinical student at the Jewish Theological Seminary in New York.
-Outside of rabbinical school, they are a member of the Steering Committee for Svara's Trans Halakha Project, also serving as a member of the Teshuva Writing Collective.
-Their passion topics are halakha and theology, approaching both from a thoroughly traditional, yet radically queer framework.
-Ariel is a Midwestern native, coming to New York from Ohio where they received their bachelors in French and Comparative Religious Studies.
-They were also extensively involved in the local queer and Jewish communities.
+Ariel (they/them) is a senior rabbinical student at the Jewish Theological Seminary in New York.
+Outside of JTS, they are a steering committee member for Svara's Trans Halakha Project, also serving as a member of the Teshuva Writing Collective, with whom they are preparing the publication of their second teshuvah.
+They are a certified shochet, having finished a two-year program of study in Jerusalem and the US.
+Ariel is a Midwestern native, coming from Ohio where they studied French and Comparative Religious Studies.
+They hope to receive their MA in Halakhah, one of their passions alongside theology.

 Author

-Ariel is a rabbinical student at the Jewish Theological Seminary in New York.
-Outside of rabbinical school, they are a member of the Steering Committee for Svara's Trans Halakha Project, also serving as a member of the Teshuva Writing Collective.
-Their passion topics are halakha and theology, approaching both from a thoroughly traditional, yet radically queer framework.
-Ariel is a Midwestern native, coming to New York from Ohio where they received their bachelors in French and Comparative Religious Studies.
-They were also extensively involved in the local queer and Jewish communities.
+Ariel (they/them) is a senior rabbinical student at the Jewish Theological Seminary in New York.
+Outside of JTS, they are a steering committee member for Svara's Trans Halakha Project, also serving as a member of the Teshuva Writing Collective, with whom they are preparing the publication of their second teshuvah.
+They are a certified shochet, having finished a two-year program of study in Jerusalem and the US.
+Ariel is a Midwestern native, coming from Ohio where they studied French and Comparative Religious Studies.
+They hope to receive their MA in Halakhah, one of their passions alongside theology.

 Share This Post